ElaWajdzik/SQL_Challenge_Case_Study_3---Foodie-Fi/D. Outside The Box Questions.md

 ***

 ### 4. If the Foodie-Fi team were to create an exit survey shown to customers who wish to cancel their subscription, what questions would you include in the survey?

+The exit survey should be short and simple to avoid discouraging customers from completing it.
+It should contain a few questions with a multiple-choice checklist (with the answers randomized) and an open-ended question where customers can share any thoughts about the product.
+To increase response rates, we could consider offering a small discount or free trial to those who complete the survey.

+1. What was the primary reason you decided to cancel your subscription?

+	* Price too high
+	* Found a better alternative
+	* No longer need the service
+	* Lack of features I need
+	* Lack of cooking shows I want
+	* Service issues (e.g., streaming, loading)
+	* Other (please specify)

+2. Were there any features you found lacking or that didn’t meet your expectations?
+If yes, which ones?

+	(Open-ended)

+3. How satisfied were you with the overall usability of the platform?

+	* Very satisfied
+	* Satisfied
+	* Neutral
+	* Dissatisfied
+	* Very dissatisfied

+4. How satisfied were you with the overall catalog of shows on the platform?

+	* Very satisfied
+	* Satisfied
+	* Neutral
+	* Dissatisfied
+	* Very dissatisfied

+5. How likely are you to recommend our service to others, even though you are no longer using it?

+	Scale from 0-10 (Net Promoter Score)

+6. Any other comments or suggestions you would like to share?

+	(Open-ended)

 ***

 ### 5. What business levers could the Foodie-Fi team use to reduce the customer churn rate?
 How would you validate the effectiveness of your ideas?

+It would be a good idea to create simple **satisfaction surveys** within the platform.

+1. How likely are you to recommend our service to others?
+(Scale from 0-10, Net Promoter Score)

+2. What could we improve to make your experience better?
+(Open-ended)

+3. Do you have any additional comments or suggestions?
+(Open-ended)

+Quantitative research, like satisfaction surveys, is important because it provides a broad overview of strengths and weaknesses.
+However, it would also be beneficial to conduct **qualitative research** with a small group of customers, using more in-depth and detailed questions.

+When developing new features on the platform, it would be useful to implement **A/B testing**.
+After that, analyzing the data collected from these tests will help determine if the changes had a positive impact or improvement.

+Additionally, it would be helpful to **analyze the behavior of the best customers** and identify the actions they frequently take or the shows they watch.
+Using this information, you could proactively engage customers who are at high risk of churning through emails, push notifications, or reminders when they log in to the platform.